Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Ohio.
-According to Zillow research, homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in Ohio.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $250,000 Ohio home, that could mean over $10,000 in added value.